 To be fair and consistent, discipline should follow a progressive pattern.
-Therefore, if the employee has no interim discipline within the past eighteen (18) months, then all violations older than eighteen (18) months will not be taken into consideration when taking disciplinary action against an employee.
+Therefore, if the employee has no interim discipline within the past four (4) years, then all violations older than four (4) years will not be taken into consideration when taking disciplinary action against an employee unless the discipline involved an unpaid suspension of more than three (3) days.